 Day 1 (Saturday) SHARM EL SHEIKH

-Meet & Assistance at the airport in Sharm El Sheikh by our staff at the airport.
+Meet & Assistance at the airport in Sharm El Sheik by our staff at the airport.
 Transfer to the boat RED SEA BLUE FORCE 2.
-Welcome cocktail, boat and crew introduction.
+Welcome cocktail, boat, and crew introduction.
 Cabins distribution.
 Dinner on board.

-Day 2 to 7 (Sunday to Friday) LIVEABOARD DIVING CRUISE “WRECKS & REEFS ” ROUTE Liveaboard diving cruise on full board basis (including water and soft drinks) and 6 days diving, up to 4 dives per day.
-Some of the highlights of the route are the Straits of Tiran, National Park of Ras Mohamed and wrecks like Thistlegorm, Ulysses, Dunraven, Kingston and more.
+Day 2 to 7 (Sunday to Friday) LIVEABOARD DIVING CRUISE “WRECKS & REEFS ” ROUTE Liveaboard diving cruise for scuba diving in Sharm el Sheik on a full board basis (including water and soft drinks) and 6 days diving, up to 4 dives per day.
+Some of the highlights of the route are the Straits of Tiran, the National Park of Ras Mohamed, and wrecks like Thistlegorm, Ulysses, Dunraven, Kingston, and more.

 Day 9 (Sunday) SHARM EL SHEIKH

 Transfer to the airport at the fixed time.
 Check out assisted by our staff.

 The most famous dive in Red Sea and considered one of the best sites in the world.
 We start off at Anemone city, where dozens of huge anemones (Magnificent heteractis) hosting a multitude of clownfish and damsels are to be found.
 From here we leap into the blue, crossing over the depths below, to the walls of shark reef.